9 Ways Service Businesses Are Using AI Automation

 Frequently asked questions

-Is AI automation expensive for a small trades business?
+Is AI automation expensive for a small business?

-It's usually far cheaper than the jobs it recovers.
-Most setups pay for themselves with a single saved job — and they run 24/7 without a salary, sick days, or overtime.
+It's usually far cheaper than the clients it recovers.
+Most setups pay for themselves with a single saved booking — and they run 24/7 without a salary, sick days, or overtime.

 Will it replace my team?

 No — it handles the admin and follow-up your team doesn't have time for.
-Your people stay focused on quoting, selling, and doing the actual work.
+Your people stay focused on serving clients and doing the actual work.

-Will the AI sound robotic to my customers?
+Will the AI sound robotic to my clients?

 Modern voice AI sounds natural and is scripted in your tone.
-The goal is a warm, fast follow-up that books the job — and it discloses it's an AI assistant when asked.
+The goal is a warm, fast follow-up that books the appointment — and it discloses it's an AI assistant when asked.

 How long does it take to set up?